gunSec/gunhatpython/README.md

-# gunhatpython
+# gunHatPython
-Scripts from Black Hat Python with tweaks
+* Scripts from Black Hat Python with tweaks, here for backup purposes